katiesteckles/Digital-Making/microbit.md

 #### After that...
 * How could your die show a traditional dice face rather than a number?
-* Can you extend the code to mimix a pair of dice rather than a single die?
+* Can you extend the code to mimic a pair of dice rather than a single die?
 How about being able to select the number of dice using the buttons?

 ## Hide & Seek